Martin Taupau

-Martin Taupau (born 3 February 1990) is a retired professional rugby league footballer who last played for the Brisbane Broncos as and and has played for both Samoa and New Zealand at international level.
+Martin Taupau (born 3 February 1990) is a former professional rugby league footballer who last played for the Brisbane Broncos as and and has played for both Samoa and New Zealand at international level.

-He previously played for the Manly Warringah Sea Eagles, Canterbury-Bankstown Bulldogs and the Wests Tigers in the National Rugby League (NRL), and for the World All Stars at representative level..
+He previously played for the Manly Warringah Sea Eagles, Canterbury-Bankstown Bulldogs and the Wests Tigers in the National Rugby League (NRL), and for the World All Stars at representative level.

 Background

 Taupau was born in Auckland, New Zealand.
 He is of Samoan descent.
 Taupau moved to Sydney, Australia as a 10-year-old.

 He played junior rugby league for the Padstow Panthers and Greenacre Tigers.
 Taupau attended Endeavour Sports High School and represented the Australia Schoolboys team in 2008.

 Playing career

 2010

 In Round 5, Taupau made his first grade debut against the New Zealand Warriors off the interchange bench in the Bulldogs 30-24 loss at ANZ Stadium, in what was his only appearance of the season.
 Taupau was selected in the Samoan train on squad and the Junior Kiwis, and captained the Junior Kiwis.